eggsbenjamin/sky_tech_test/README.md

   - FULFILLED
   - FAILED

-When an order is first created should have the status CREATED.
+When an order is first created it should have the status CREATED.

 When the order is processing (i.e an order process belonging to the order has been created) it should have the status PROCESSING.